Uganda People's Defence Force: First post-independence military, 1962–1971

 In January 1964, following a mutiny by Tanganyikan soldiers in protest over their own Africanisation crisis, unrest spread throughout the Uganda Army.
 On 22 January 1964, soldiers of the 1st Battalion in Jinja mutinied to press their demands for a pay raise and a Ugandan officer corps.
 They also detained their British officers, several non-commissioned officers, and Minister of Interior Felix Onama, who had arrived in Jinja to represent the government's views to the rank and file.
 Obote appealed for British military support, hoping to prevent the mutiny from spreading to other parts of the country.
 About 450 British soldiers from the 2nd Battalion, The Scots Guards and Staffordshire Regiment (elements of the 24th Infantry Brigade) responded.
 They surrounded the First Battalion barracks at Jinja, seized the armory, and quelled the mutiny.
 The government responded two days later by dismissing several hundred soldiers from the army, several of whom were subsequently detained.

 Although the authorities later released many of the detained soldiers and reinstated some in the army, the mutiny marked a turning point in civil–military relations.
 The mutiny reinforced the army's political strength.
 Within weeks of the mutiny, the president's cabinet also approved a military pay raise retroactive to 1 January 1964, more than doubling the salaries of those in private to staff-sergeant ranks.
 Additionally, the government raised defense allocations by 400 percent.
 The number of Ugandan officers increased from 18 to 55.
 Two northerners, Shaban Opolot and Idi Amin, assumed command positions in the Uganda Army and later received promotions to Brigadier and commander in chief, and army chief of staff, respectively.

 Following the 1964 mutiny, the government remained fearful of internal opposition.
 Obote moved the army headquarters approximately 87 km from Jinja to Kampala.
 He also created a secret police force, the General Service Unit (GSU) to bolster security.
-Most GSU employees guarded government offices in and around Kampala, but some also served in overseas embassies and other locations throughout Uganda.
+Most GSU employees guarded government offices in and around Kampala; however, some employees have also served in overseas embassies and other locations throughout Uganda.
 When British training programs ended, Israel started training Uganda's army, air force, and GSU personnel.
 Several other countries also provided military assistance to Uganda.